 The JSP staff is comprised of US SAILING certified Senior Instructors leading the classes and a number of Junior Instructors assisting them, who ALL share a passion for sailing.
 Most of our instructors in fact have learned to sail here at the OYC themselves.
 Our staff is also American Red Cross AED/CPR and First Aid certified and we have a certified Lifeguard on duty every day.

-All of our lessons focus on fun and safety and emphasize the Corinthian Spirit (which is a high standard of good sportsmanship, good attitude/behavior, fairness, determination, and the ability of winning or losing gracefully) as well as teaching them the Seaman’s code of honesty, courtesy and consideration towards others.
+All of our lessons focus on fun and safety and emphasize the Corinthian Spirit (good sportsmanship, good attitude/behavior, fairness, determination, and the ability to win or lose gracefully) as well as the Seaman’s code of honesty, courtesy and consideration towards others.

 Private lessons are available for individuals, couples or groups of all experience levels and ages.
-Please direct private lesson inquiries to the Camp Director after June 1st.
+Please direct private lesson inquiries to the OYC office after June 1st.

 OYC Membership is not required to be part of our program - all children are welcome!
-The 2018 rates schedule, refund & cancellation policies are noted on the application.
+The 2018 rates, refund and cancellation policies are noted on the application.

 Classes are filled on a first-come first-served basis.